Why A Christian Simply Cannot Support Abortion

 No matter how one “feels” while committing murder, to do so is a result of hatred of that which is made in the image of God.
 Murderers, Scripture says, do not have eternal life.

-I will now provide only a mere gloss of what historic Christian teaching has been on the matter.
-One can easily point to many others like Basil the Great, Ambrose, Jerome, John Chrysostom (not to mention historic creeds and confessions), but to keep this relatively short, consider these 5 quotes representative of historic and orthodox Christian teaching on the issue.
+I will now provide only a mere gloss of what historic Christian teaching has been on the matter of abortion.
+One can easily point to many church fathers like Clement of Alexandria, Basil the Great, Ambrose, Jerome, John Chrysostom, John Calvin (not to mention historic church councils), but to keep this relatively short, consider these 5 quotes representative of historic and orthodox Christian teaching on the issue.

 The Didache (roughly 70-120 AD)